berhane/LAP-solvers/README.md

   * `pip3 install lapjv`
 * `lapsolver` module by Christoph Heindl
     * `pip3 install lapsolver`

 # Output
-The script  will produce output similar to this. **The output here corresponds to an average of three Python 2.7.15/3.7.1 runs on a 2013 MacPro with a 3.5 GHz Intel Xeon E5-1650v2 processor and 32GB of RAM**
+The script will produce output similar to what's shown below.
+Some things to note are:
+* The timings here corresponds to an average of three Python 2.7.15/3.7.1 runs on a 2013 MacPro with a 3.5 GHz Intel Xeon E5-1650v2 processor and 32GB of RAM
+* The random matrices are filled with floating point numbers ranging from 0 to the size (# of rows or columns) of the matrix.
+They are generated using numpy: `cost_matrix = matrix_size * np.random.random((matrix_size, matrix_size))`

 ## Python2
-* data of timing for LAP solving random cost matrices of sizes 2<sup>min</sup> - 2<sup>max</sup>
+* Data of timing for solving LAP of random cost matrices of sizes 2<sup>min</sup> x 2<sup>min</sup>  to 2<sup>max</sup> x 2<sup>max</sup>.

 <pre>
 Solving matrices of sizes up to limit 2^{n} where n is {'munkres': 7, 'scipy': 9, 'hungarian': 13, 'lap.lapjv': 13}